 Challenge number Detail of challenge 1 Some of our pupil premium children are not making the same amount of progress in their reading, writing, maths and phonics as non-pupil premium children.
 Assessments, observations, and discussions with pupils suggest some disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers.
-2 Some of our pupil promium children also fit into another vulperable group such as having an additional aposial educational 2 Some of our pupil premium children also fit into another vulnerable group such as having an additional special educational need.
+2 Some of our pupil premium children also fit into another vulnerable group such as having an additional special educational need.
 3 Some of our pupil premium children do not have the rich and varied experiences as non-pupil premium children resulting in knowledge of the world and vocabulary acquisition being limited.
 Some life experiences and skills are limited.
 4 Some of our pupil premium children have social, emotional and well-being additional needs including behaviour.
 Our assessments (including pupil survey), observations and discussions with pupils and families have identified social and emotional issues and behaviour challenges for some pupils.
 5 Attendance of some of our pupil premium children is lower than the attendance for the school and national attendance benchmarks.
 6 Parental and Carer engagement for some pupil premium to be improved.

-Intended outcomes
+Intended outcomes.